JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

           # temperature: 78K  # optional: if provided, must match semiconductor.temperature
 ```

+!!! note
-> Note that temperature is preferably defined in `semiconductor.temperature` and will be passed automatically to the trapping model.
+    The temperature is preferably defined in `semiconductor.temperature` and will be passed automatically to the trapping model.
 A `temperature` field can also be specified inside `parameters`; if both are provided they must match or an error is raised.
 Unlike the charge drift model, if no `semiconductor.temperature` is defined, a `temperature` inside `parameters` alone is also accepted.
 If `semiconductor.temperature` is not set, a material-specific default is used (77 K for High Purity Germanium, 293 K otherwise) and a warning is issued — this applies even if a `temperature` is specified inside `parameters`, since the semiconductor temperature is always resolved first and passed to the trapping model.

 It can also be applied to an already read-in `SolidStateDetector` using for example:
 ```julia